 Among the limitations of the research was the lack a follow-up period, the fact that the research tool was self-reported, and the population under study was limited to boys, so caution should be observed in generalizing the results.
 Therefore, it is suggested that future studies be repeated with a follow-up period and in the sample of girls.
 Considering the effect of resilience in reducing aggression and increasing academic adjustment of students, holding group resilience training courses for all students in all educational levels with the aim of reducing aggression and improving their academic adjustment can be used as a solution for education policy makers.
 Also, in large-scale educational planning, group resilience training can be used in the curriculum of the academic levels in order to reduce negative psychological characteristics and increase psychological health.
-In addition, counselors and psychological variables, especially aggression and promote academic adjustment.
+In addition, counselors and psychologists of psychological service centers can use group resilience training to reduce negative psychological variables, especially aggression and promote academic adjustment.